smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #14 - Indeterminate Process Log

-Your process log contains several workflows, each broken down by step number, with possible status values of Complete, Running, or Error.
+Your process log contains several workflows, each broken down by step number, with possible status values of `Complete`, `Running`, or `Error`.

 Your task is to write an SQL statement that creates an overall status based on the following requirements:

-- If all steps of a workflow are of the same status (Error, Complete, or Running), then return the distinct status.
+- If all steps of a workflow are of the same status (`Error`, `Complete`, or `Running`), then return the distinct status.
-- If any steps of a workflow have an Error status along with a status of Complete or Running, set the overall status to Indeterminate.
+- If any steps of a workflow have an `Error` status along with a status of `Complete` or `Running`, set the overall status to `Indeterminate`.
-- If the workflow steps have a combination of Complete and Running (without any Errors), set the overall status to Running.
+- If the workflow steps have a combination of `Complete` and `Running` (without any Errors), set the overall status to Running.

 | Workflow | Step Number |  Status  |
 |----------|-------------|----------|